-Despite the recession, Crazy Fox Golf has continued to grow and has provided entertainment at many corporate events, including days for L’Oreal, British Gas and Slimming World.
+Despite some tough years, Crazy Fox Golf has continued to grow and has provided entertainment at many corporate events, including days for L’Oreal, British Gas and Slimming World.
 With that growth has come new golf courses.
 “I built a second course to meet the corporate demand and I've also built a special course for schools based on a healthy living concept,” reveals Iain.

 Iain is building on this success with two new strategies.
 Firstly, he’s moving into sales.
 “We’re getting enquiries from venues such as golf courses that want to install a permanent crazy golf course to help cater for functions such as weddings,” he says.

 Secondly, he’s started to approach potential entrepreneurs that might want to license his concept in their own area.